 - 1. On-site identification and directional signs area allowed on a lot containing permitted nonresidential use, provided (1) no such use displays more than two such signs at entranceway.
-No sign shall exceed 20 square feet in area. - Roadside stands: two temporary ground business signs, each not to exceed 12 square feet in area.

-The above signs may be erected subject to the following general limitations:

-- (a) Animated or roof signs are prohibited. - (b) Neon signs and strip lighting are prohibited. - (c) No sign shall be located within 20 feet of any adjacent property line.
+No sign shall exceed 20 square feet in area. - 2.
+Roadside stands: two temporary ground business signs, each not to exceed 12 square feet in area. - a) The above signs may be erected subject to the following general limitations: - b) Animated or roof signs are prohibited. - c) Neon signs and strip lighting are prohibited. - d) No sign shall be located within 20 feet of any adjacent property line.